code-and-effect/effective_assets/README.md

 ### Add S3 Access Keys

-Add the name of your S3 Bucket, Access Key and Secret Access Key to the config/effective_assets.rb initializer file.
+Add the name of your S3 Bucket, Access Key and Secret Access Key to the config/initializers/effective_assets.rb file.

 ```ruby
 config.aws_bucket = 'my-bucket'